-Your CAS will confirm if you need ATAS
+Your CAS will confirm if you need a ATAS certificate.

 This will not apply to most students, only certain courses.
 You can check now on the link below.

-If you need ATAS you must apply immediately:
+If you need an ATAS certificate you must apply immediately:

 It can take up to 20 working days to get your ATAS certificate, so apply now.